Servir-Mekong/JRCFloodToolDjango/README.md

 ##### Make changes in the settings
 1. Make changes in the database settings
 2. ALLOWED_URL
+3. Change the TIME_ZONE.
+The list of all the available timezone is avaialble [here](http://bit.ly/2glGdNY)
-3. Make a folder named credentials in the project path and copy client_secret.json and privatekey.json
+4. Make a folder named credentials in the project path and copy client_secret.json and privatekey.json

 ### Verify the server is running by
 ```sh